Georgian’s fall semester is underway, with courses being delivered remotely (online) and in person.

 Our student success advisors have some tips to help you succeed, especially for those new to college.

 - Get familiar with Georgian’s student services.
 We’re here to support you every step of the way with research, writing, math, tutoring, financial aid, counselling, accommodations and more.
 Georgian will gradually increase on-campus student services this semester in order to provide the best experience possible.

 - Take the time to get to know your classmates, and allow them the opportunity to get to know you, by arriving early and participating.
 Not only will this help you to cultivate friendships, but you’ll be building a support network.

 - Don’t hit the snooze button, even on those days when you don’t feel motivated.
-We know, it’s easier sometimes to hide under the covers but you’ll get more out of your Georgian experience if you consistently show up for your remote courses.
+We know, it’s easier sometimes to hide under the covers but you’ll get more out of your Georgian experience if you consistently show up for your courses.
 Create good morning habits!

 - Figure out your learning style and develop study habits to reflect it.
 For example, if you’re a visual learner you may want to rework your notes into pictures, mindmaps or diagrams.

 - Keep up with readings.
 Try to read every day if you can.
 Schedule it into your daily to-do list.